 Sometimes it’s fun to see where we’ve come from.
-So this month we thought we’d look through our collection of vintage advertisements and share a few with our readers… in particular old wood floor sanding machine ads.
+So we thought we’d look through our collection of vintage advertisements and share a few with our readers.
+In particular, old wood floor sanding machine ads.

 The vintage advertisements we found below are from way back in the 1900’s through the 1930’s and up to the 1950’s.
 It gives a small glimpse into the evolution of our two most used machines for refinishing hardwood floors – the belt sander and edger.

-This first ad is from a ‘Canadian Carpenter and Builder’ magazine in 1913…
+This next ad is from a ‘Canadian Carpenter and Builder’ magazine in 1913…

 The ad below is from 1915.
 The cool thing about the Schlueter Rapid Floor Surfacer is that it was made right here in Chicago…